-Are Aerial Arts Dangerous?
+Are Aerial Arts Safe?

 Aerial arts are beautiful and challenging.
 But if not taught safely, aerial arts can be dangerous.
 At Upside Aerial, safety is our top priority.
 Injuries occur mainly when:

 The body is not physically strong enough or flexible enough for a particular skill.

 A skill hasn't been set up correctly.
 (With aerial fabric especially, wrapping for skills like drops can be quite complex!)

 Improperly installed or unsafe aerial rigging or equipment is being used.

 Skills are being taught be someone with inadequate aerial training or instruction experience.

 Our studio has a custom-made, professionally-installed pulley system by Circus Gear® that undergoes daily safety inspections.
 We use only professional-grade circus equipment with appropriately-sized safety mats at all times.
 All our aerial instructors have multiple years of aerial training experience and all have completed aerial instruction certification programs...in many cases, several!
 If you visit ANY aerial studio, you should always ask about their equipment, safety inspection procedures, and instructors' backgrounds.
 Your safety depends on it.

 So now you can feel confident about Upside Aerial's equipment and instructors...but how will you know if your body is ready to train aerial skills safely?
 At Upside Aerial, we've created a detailed curriculum using skill progressions to help prevent injury while you build the strength and flexibility needed for more advanced skills.
 When you start taking Upside Aerial lessons regularly, you will receive free online access to our curriculum so you can track your progress.
 You can easily access it on any device via Google Drive, and your teachers will update your progress after every class.
 You'll only work on skills your body is ready for, and you can go at your own unique pace.